goblimey/ntripcaster/README.md

 use ctrl/o to write your changes and ctrl/x to exit.

-Once you've created those two configuration files, you can use docker to build your caster.
+Once you've created those two configuration files, the instructions tell you to use docker to build your caster.
 The Dockerfile in the top level directory of your project looks something like this:

 ```
-FROM ubuntu:18.04
+FROM ubuntu:18.04 as builder

 COPY ntripcaster /ntripcaster